ganadara135/multichain-node/Readme.md

 All commands are tested.
 To run the tests, pull the repo and make sure multichaind and multichain-util are on your path.

 From inside the directory, run `node test.js`.

+error message : ECONNREFUSED
+The 3 important settings would be rpcuser=username rpcpassword=password
+rpcallowip=ipaddress

+Remember to restart - multichaind yourchain